benbalter/benbalter.github.com/_posts/2011-11-29-towards-a-more-agile-government.md

 [^147]: *Id.*; FAR 2.101.
 A "major system" is a system estimated to exceed million or the threshold defined by OMB Circular A-109 or that is designated a "major system" by the head of the agency responsible for that system.
 FAR 2.101.

-[^148]: FAR 39.103(b). *See* Danielle Conway-Jones, *Research and Development Deliverables under Government Contracts, Grants, Cooperative Agreements and Cradas: University Roles, Government Responsibilities and Contractor Rights*, 9 Computer L. Rev. & Tech.
+[^148]: FAR 39.103(b). *See* Danielle Conway-Jones, *Research and Development Deliverables under Government Contracts, Grants, Cooperative Agreements and CRADAs: University Roles, Government Responsibilities and Contractor Rights*, 9 Computer L. Rev. & Tech.
 J. 181, 192 n.75 (2004).

 [^149]: FAR 39.103.